KoenZomers/KeePassOneDriveSync/Troubleshooting.md

 ## Troubleshooting ##

+### Known issues ###

+The following issues are known issues:

+- Removing custom icons and then syncing the database again will return the removed icons.
+This is a defect in KeePass itself and not something I can fix.
+- Removing history items of an entry in KeePass and then syncing the database again will return the removed history entries.
+This is also a defect in KeePass itself and not something I can fix.

+If the issue you're facing is not in the list above, perform the following steps:

 If you're receiving an error when starting KeePass after placing the PLGX or DLL files inside your KeePass folder, follow these steps:

 1. Ensure you have the very latest version of the plugin as available here on GitHub